 Nature blessed the otherwise very down-to-earth Northerner with instinctive sartorial style.
 No mean feat for a she-male originating from Lichfield!
 A Times Magazine hack called him “the UK’s most glamourous woman with a penis”.
 Getting ready usually takes him 2 to 4 hours, as he’d only consider appearing in public painted in flawless, innovative maquillage and clad in impeccably customized head-to-toe Westwood outfits.
 He claims owning over 700 of them, as well as myriad hats, shoes, wigs, bags and literally bucketfuls of jewellery and accessories.
 Having said that, he has (since 2014) turned his attention to vintage gear for the first time in a long while, presumably to take a breather from the somewhat regulated staple VW image.
 He insists that spending an arm and a leg on himself only goes with the job, has absolutely nothing to do with, erm, vanity and is tax-deductible anyway.
 Each item in his humongous wardrobe – actually a whole room – is catalogued and insured.
 “It’s my pension fund”, he quips.

 Back in the early ‘80s, when gender-bending still proved something of a novelty amongst the masses, he’d already had a good sniff around Birmingham’s hotspots (Zig Zag, Powerhouse, Ku Club, Kipper and Rum Runner).
 These first tentative steps gave the rosy-cheeked, bewigged fresher an invaluable dry run for what was in fact just round the corner.
 He soon met Martin Degville, the local “luminary” who later founded the much-hyped but ultimately short-lived Zig-Zig Sputnik, and George O’Dowd, his then-assistant who hung around ooop North during a brief exile.
-They both plied their wares at the happening Oasis Market and Dusty naturally launched his own stall there, aided by Twiggy, his equally outlandish mate.
+They both plied their wares at the happening Oasis Market and Dusty naturally launched his own stall there, aided by Twiggy, his equally outlandish sidekick.
 That way, he quickly managed to save – ”con”, he jokes – enough cash to fund the inevitable move to London.

 A first job at Zandra Rhodes ended in acrimony after being accused of nicking Andrew Logan’s jewellery.
 “The bitch sacked me”, he chuckles, looking rather proud of himself.
 As if to pay for his sins, Dusty then took a benevolent job at The London Lighthouse, the Aids charity.
 However, he soon had to devote himself to night clubs on a full-time basis when promoter Wayne Shires offered him hosting slots.
 Ric and Debbie (of the Pushca and offshoot Bambina parties) also hired him, which soon earned him persona grata clout in the capital’s clubland.